Tamschi/flourish/flourish/README.md

 When combined with for example [`Option`](https://doc.rust-lang.org/stable/core/option/enum.Option.html) and [`Future`](https://doc.rust-lang.org/stable/core/future/trait.Future.html), `flourish` can model asynchronous-and-cancellable resource loads.
 See the crate `flourish-extra` for example combinators and `flourish-extensions` to use them conveniently through constructor extensions.

-This makes it a suitable replacement for most standard use cases of RxJS-style observables.
+This makes it a suitable replacement for most standard use cases of RxJS-style observables, though with the included runtime it may debounce propagation and as such isn't suited for sequences.
+(You should probably prefer channels for those. flourish does work well with reference-counted resources, however, and can flush them from stale unsubscribed signals. //TODO)

 ## Known Issues

 ⚠️ The update task queue is currently not fair whatsoever, so one thread looping inside signal processing will block all others.
+(You *can* substitute your own `SignalsRuntimeRef` implementation if you'd like to experiment.
+Nearly all types in this crate are generic over the runtime, so that which you're working with is easy to identify.)

+⚠️ The panic handling in the included runtime really isn't good.
+Fixing this doesn't incur API changes, and I don't need it right now, so I haven't implemented panic routing that would preserve the runtime when callbacks fail.

 ## Prelude